-Use Affinity Plus™ qPCR Probes for SNP genotyping, transcript variant identification, and more sensitive target detection in challenging samples (FFPE tissue, biofluids).
-The Affinity Plus bases used in these qPCR probes are locked nucleic acid monomers.
-When incorporated into a probe, they impart heightened structural stability, leading to increased hybridization melt temperature (Tm).
+Use Affinity Plus qPCR Probes for enhanced discrimination of thermodynamically similar samples such as single nucleotide polymorphisms and transcript variants.
+The Affinity Plus bases used in these qPCR probes include up to 6 locked nucleic acid monomers.
+When incorporated into a probe, locked nucleic acids impart heightened structural stability, leading to increased hybridization melt temperature (Tm).

 Our amplicon solutions enable you to advance from sample to sequencing faster, without sacrificing coverage or yields.
-If your research requires rapid, ready-to-sequence materials or you are working with low-input quantities, xGen™ NGS can unlock the answers you seek.
+If your research requires rapid, ready-to-sequence materials or you are working with low-input quantities, xGen NGS can unlock the answers you seek.